 The school welcomes enquiries from parents about any matter.
 Teachers and staff will explain the school practices, policies, and how they affect the pupils.
 The vast majority of concerns will be handled by the class teacher or by the subject co-ordinator if this is more helpful.
 If in doubt, keep asking until you are completely satisfied as all staff are eager to help.

 The usual format is to speak to the child’s class teacher in the first instance, or to contact the school office to arrange an appointment to discuss your concern with whoever you wish.
 At all times the staff will help to resolve a problem.
 If occasionally parents feel they must state their concern formally, this too is not a problem.
 The school has defined procedures for handling complaints so don’t be embarrassed if you feel an issue warrants more attention.

 The procedure is again to speak to the child’s class teacher in the first instance, or contact the school office to arrange an appointment to discuss your complaint with whoever you wish.
 The school’s policy is to follow the Local Authority (Essex County Council) and Department for Education guidelines when handling concerns and complaints.
 Just ask if you would like advice or a copy.
-It would be unusual to deviate from these procedures but the school always retains discretion in these matters.

 In summary, the nationally accepted procedure is divided into three stages:

 Stage 1 aims to resolve the concern through informal contact at the appropriate level in school.

 Stage 2 is the first formal stage where written complaints are considered by the headteacher (or a designated governor, if the complaint is about the headteacher), who has responsibility for dealing with complaints.